harshitmodi5/MerchantQueue/README.md

 I am currently in the **inception** phase.

-So far I have created a Github repository, brainstorm my app idea and get feedback from others on my **miro** work board.
+So far I have created a Github repository, brainstorm my app idea and get feedback from others on my **Miro** work board.
 With the help of **GenMyModel** I have created use-case diagram and activity diagram.

 ## UML Diagrams